 &lt;sup>1 If a Member sponsoring an AHP application, fails during the competitive round, prior to approval of the application for subsidy, the Bank will not approve the application unless a substitute Bank Member is found to sponsor the project.
 Without a Bank Member to sponsor the application, the application is ineligible for consideration.
-If a successor Member is found, the maximum subsidy the successor Member may apply for in the round will be raised to include the subsidy requested in each failed Member's application(s) assumed by the successor Member, not to exceed \$40-15 million per failed Member.
+If a successor Member is found, the maximum subsidy the successor Member may apply for in the round will be raised to include the subsidy requested in each failed Member's application(s) assumed by the successor Member, not to exceed \$10 million per failed Member.

-- 2) Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - b.
+- b.
 A project's Sponsor must be qualified and able to perform its responsibilities as committed to in the application and must also: - 1) In the case of rental projects, have an ownership interest in the project (including any leasehold, partnership, or controlling interest). - 2) In the case of owner-occupied projects, be integrally involved defined as exercising control in at least one of the following development activities: planning, development, or management of the project, or by qualifying borrowers and providing or arranging financing for owners of the units. - c.
 The Bank does not currently allow loan pools and revolving loan funds to participate in the AHP competitive application program. - d.
-The maximum amount of subsidy a project may apply for is \$1,500,000\$2,000,000. - C. Application and Approval Process The Bank approves competitive program applications pursuant to the requirements detailed in 1291.5(e) - Scoring system The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the AHP Regulation.
+The maximum amount of subsidy a project may apply for is \$1,500,000. - C. Application and Approval Process The Bank approves competitive program applications pursuant to the requirements detailed in 1291.5(e) - Scoring system The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the AHP Regulation.
 The scoring system allocates 100 available points among nine scoring criteria.
 Applications are scored based on the extent to which the proposed projects satisfy the scoring criteria.
 The Bank's scoring system is described in detail in the Scoring Guidelines set forth in Attachment B of this Implementation Plan.
-Attachment B is a part of this Implementation Plan and may only be amended in accordance with the regulatory requirements for amending the Implementation Plan.
+Attachment B is a part of this Implementation Plan and may only be amended in accordance with the regulatory requirements for amending the Implementation Plan. - 2.
+Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.5(c)(4) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
+The Feasibility Guidelines include a set of development cost and financing criteria and related benchmark ranges, designed to guide the Bank in assessing a project's developmental feasibility and need for subsidy.
+Another set of benchmarks analyzes a rental project's operational feasibility.
+The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - 3.
+Application for additional subsidy Members and Sponsors of incomplete projects with existing AHP awards may submit a new application for these projects in a competitive round to request additional subsidy on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid Members and Sponsors may also request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval and certain other restrictions.
+(See paragraph G.2).